Higher Extensions of Lie Algebroids: Introduction

 \section{Introduction}

-Recently, many efforts have been made to integrate Courant algebroids, that is, to find a global object\footnote{For example, a global object corresponds to a Lie algebra is a Lie group.} associated to a Courant algebroid.
-Perhaps one reason for the interest in such objects is that the standard Courant algebroid serves as the generalized tangent bundle of a generalized complex manifold in the sense of Hitchin and Gualtieri \cite{Hitchingeneralized,gualtieri}.
-Thus the integration will help to understand the global symmetry of such manifolds.

-Courant algebroids (see Section \ref{sec:courant}) were first introduced in \cite{lwx} to study doubles of Lie bialgebroids.
-An equivalent definition via graded manifolds was given by Roytenberg in \cite{Roytenbergphdthesis}.
-Then \cite{rw} discovered the relationship between Courant algebroids and $L_\infty$-algebras, which was an indication of the higher structures behind Courant algebroids.
-Here we briefly recall that an exact Courant algebroid $TM\oplus T^*M$ with \v{S}evera class $[H]$, where $H\in \Omega^3(M)$, has antisymmetric bracket When $H=0$, this defines a standard Courant algebroid.
-However, the bracket $\Courant{\cdot,\cdot}$ does not satisfy the Jacobi identity, and this is the major obstruction to finding ``group-like objects which integrate these not-quite-Lie algebras'' (as stated in \cite{kinyon-weinstein}, which is perhaps the first paper to explore the integration of Courant brackets).

-Mehta and Tang \cite{MT} apply the Artin-Mazur construction to Mackenzie's symplectic double groupoid and obtain a symplectic Lie 2-groupoid corresponding to the standard Courant algebroid (namely the one with trivial \v{S}evera class); Li-Bland and \v{S}evera \cite{LS}, on the other hand, start with a local symplectic Lie 2-groupoid, and rigorously verify via \v{S}evera's differentiation of higher Lie groupoids \cite{severa:diff} that this local symplectic Lie 2-groupoid differentiates to an exact Courant algebroid (possibly with a non-trivial \v{S}evera class).
-In fact, \cite{MT} focuses more on the authors' procedure to pass from double groupoids to 2-groupoids and contains examples other than the integration of the standard Courant algebroid.
-The Lie 2-groupoids in these two papers are fundamentally the same.
-However, the symplectic forms are different.
-Thus the uniqueness of symplectic forms is in a certain sense, an open question.

-In this paper, we use another method to do integration: we realize an exact Courant algebroid as an extension of the Lie algebroid $TM$ by its representation up to homotopy\footnote{The concept of representation up to homotopy of a Lie algebroid is an extension of Lada-Markl's $L_\infty$-modules to the context of Lie algebroids \cite{LadaMartin}.
-It has been developed recently by Abad and Crainic \cite{abad-crainic:rep-homotopy}. } $T^*M\xrightarrow{\Id} T^*M$ with an extension class $[(c_2, c_3)] \in H^2(TM, T^*M\xrightarrow{\Id} T^*M)$ expressed by the \v{S}evera class,
+In this paper we study the abelian extension of a Lie algebroid $A$ by a sort of higher representation.
+This concept of higher representation of a Lie algebroid is an extension of Lada-Markl's $L_\infty$-modules \cite{LadaMartin} to the context of Lie algebroids.
+It has been developed recently by Abad and Crainic under the name of representations up to homotopy \cite{abad-crainic:rep-homotopy} and by Gracia-Saz and Mehta under the name of superconnection \cite{mehtaa}.
+The latter one and a second article \cite{mehtab} by the same authors lead further to Mehta and Tang's integration result \cite{MT} of a Courant algebroid that we will mention later.

-However since $H^2(TM, T^*M \xrightarrow{\Id}T^*M)=0$, the extension is always trivial regardless of the \v{S}evera class.
-Thus an exact Courant algebroid is always isomorphic to the standard Courant algebroid as an NQ manifold even if the \v{S}evera class is non-zero.
-This isomorphism is also observed in \cite[Prop.
-2]{LS}; however, as observed there, it does not preserve the symplectic structure.